Local government strategies to protect groundwater

-- Develop a wellhead protection plan if your community has type I public water wells/public water system.
-Wellhead Protection Program is designed for public water supplies.
+- Develop a wellhead protection plan if your community has a type I public water wells/public water system.
+A Wellhead Protection Program is designed for public water supplies.
 With Wellhead Protection, communities conduct a detailed study about its water wells including the area from where the well pulls its groundwater.
-To do this, hydrologists trace the route of the water backward for ten years and draws a map showing the land surface corresponding to the area above ground where the water originated.
-This map delineates the critical land area where actions on the surface which can result in contamination getting into the ground and eventually make their way into the public water supply.
+To do this, hydrologists trace the route of the water backward for ten years and draw a map showing the land surface corresponding to the area above ground where the water originated.
+This map delineates the critical land area where actions on the surface can result in contamination getting into the ground and eventually making their way into the public water supply.
 The community writes a Wellhead Protection Plan for each municipal well or well system.
 The plan includes a historical inventory of what land uses occurred in the past that might have contributed contamination so the community can be proactive about looking for that contamination.
 The plan also inventories current land uses and finally the plan describes steps they will take to avoid contamination sources in that area in the future.

 - Use an overlay zone for even more protection around municipal water wells (type I water wells).
 This will protect the water that would be pumped into a public water well during the ten-year, five-year, and one-year time of travel.
 More on this is found in the Land Use Series “Sample Zoning Amendments and Program For Groundwater Protection.”
 Zoning should prohibit certain land uses (known as high-risk contamination sources) within the overlay district.
 It should also include site plan review standards that include secondary containment design where hazardous substances are stored, handled, or used.
-“Secondary containment” is a design that recognizes accidents such as spills happen, but the space is designed so any spill is contained and does not soak into the ground.
+“Secondary containment” is a design approach that recognizes accidents, such as spills, happen, but the space is designed so any spill is contained and does not soak into the ground.
 That means no drains, swales, ditches, or other systems that discharge onto the ground.

 - Finally, adopt police power ordinances, and other programs to avoid contamination such as fire chief inspections, incentives, and education campaigns.